-Kodo JDO includes a reverse mapping tool for generating persistent class definitions, complete with JDO metadata and object-relational mapping data, from an existing database schema.
-You do not have to use the reverse mapping tool to access an existing schema; you are free to write your classes and mapping information by hand.
+Kodo includes a reverse mapping tool for generating persistent class definitions, complete with metadata, from an existing database schema.
+You do not have to use the reverse mapping tool to access an existing schema; you are free to write your classes and mappings yourself, as described in Section 7.3, “Meet-in-the-Middle Mapping”.
 The reverse mapping tool, however, can give you an excellent starting point from which to grow your persistent classes.

 To use the reverse mapping tool, follow the steps below:

-Use the schema generator to export your current schema to an XML schema file.
-You can skip this step and the next step if you want to run the reverse mapping tool directly against the database schema.
+Use the schema tool to export your current schema to an XML schema file.
+You can skip this step and the next step if you want to run the reverse mapping tool directly against the database.

-After fixing any errors in the schema file, modify the XML to include foreign keys between all related tables.
-The schema generator will have automatically detected existing foreign key constraints; many schemas, however, do not employ database foreign keys for every table relation.
-By manually adding any missing foreign keys, you will give the reverse mapping tool the information it needs to reflect the proper relations between the persistent classes it creates.
+After fixing any errors in the schema file, modify the XML to include foreign keys between all relations.
+The schema tool will have automatically detected existing foreign key constraints; many schemas, however, do not employ database foreign keys for every relation.
+By manually adding any missing foreign keys, you will give the reverse mapping tool the information it needs to generate the proper relations between the persistent classes it creates.

 reversemappingtool -pkg com.xyz -d ~/src -cp customizer.properties schema.xml

 : A comma-separated list of schema and

 table names to reverse map, if no XML schema file is